 These findings support the fact that having eCommerce functionality incorporated into your online presence and strategy is essential.

 If you’re ready to look at an eCommerce solution, there are several things to consider.

 First off, a poorly designed website can be more damaging than having no website at all.
-Customers unable to find what they want among a huge catalogue of frames will quickly lose interest.
+Customers unable to find what they want among a huge catalog of frames will quickly lose interest.
 Only 3 out of 10 online shoppers will checkout, so choosing the right platform, tools, and advice is essential.
-Secondly, customers shopping in an optical practice receive one-to-one assistance from staff while choosing their frames and lenses.
+Secondly, customers shopping in-store receive one-to-one assistance from staff while choosing their frames and lenses.
 The challenge is recreating this personal service online to drive sales.

 These tools will allow you to attract new and existing patients to your website, where they can learn more about your optical business, browse your product selection, and make a purchase 24/7 from the comfort of their homes.
 If you enjoyed reading our blog and wish to find out more about the optical eCommerce tools we offer, visit our website or contact us via email: email@example.com.

 - Eyewear Intelligence Newsletter: Vol 22 – 13+14 6 July 2021